Internet-Draft CCSV September 2024

 Optional parameters: N/A

-Encoding considerations: utf-8
+Encoding considerations: See Section 3

-Security considerations:
+Security considerations: See Section 4

-Interoperability considerations:
+Interoperability considerations: See Section 5

 Published specification: TBD